cyberphone/saturn/PSD2.md

 wallet services, causing "friction" if applied to an international market.
 It would effectively be similar to launching a new VISA network.

+To accomplish something comparable to VISA et. al., you would most likely have to create a *PISP aggregation service*.

 # Saturn - Optimized for Payments
 ![Upgraded vision](https://cyberphone.github.io/doc/saturn/supervsdistrib.svg)